Jiayi Yuan

 -

-Checkout our recent benchmarking works on KV Cache compression, time series foundation models and LLM evaluation!
+Check out our recent benchmarking works on KV Cache compression, time series foundation models and LLM evaluation!

 -

-Two papers accepted by ICML 2024.
+KIVI and SEED-GNN got accepted by ICML 2024.
 See you in Vienna!

 -